 Most first time high quality leather furniture buyers are in one of two camps when it comes to leather furniture care:

 First, the completely clueless.
 If you’re just hearing that leather furniture requires a bit of extra maintenance, this is you.
 Don’t worry, we’ll hold your hand.

 Second, the pessimists.
-If you’ve stayed away from leather furniture in the past because you’ve heard negative comments or had bad experiences, we feel for you.
+If you’ve stayed away from leather furniture in the past because you’ve heard negative comments, we feel for you.
 We’d ask that you give us a chance to show one thing...

 Your only real focus will be on the leather upholstery itself.
 And when you factor in the benefits, it’s more than worth it.